Massachusetts Incentives Information

 The Assistive Technology Program is part of Massachusetts Rehabilitation Commission’s Community Services Program.
 Three organizations (MA Easter Seals, United Cerebral Palsy of Berkshire County and CLASS, Inc.) are contracted to do the purchasing, equipment set-up, training and follow-up for this program.

 It should be noted that individuals seeking Assistive Technology for vocational purposes will be referred to a vocational rehabilitation agency for assistance.
-However, this program could possibly serve as an alternative, if the individual’s Assistive Technology needs aren’t adequately met by VR.
+However, this program could possibly serve as an alternative, if the individual’s Assistive Technology needs aren’t adequately met by Vocational Rehabilitation.

 Go to Top